garrandall/popular-music-data/tracks/nastradamus-nas.md

 Laptops with 100 gigabytes, ninja bikes
 And we all roll dice, for each other's ice
 And how does one guy multiply to more than five wise guys?
-But only one man, only the mind's eyes, can understand that I'm...
+But only one man, only the mind's eyes, can understand that I'm